-In past posts on this blog – based on experiences with harness leathers from Triple C and Thoroughbred (courtesy of Scott Willis) – I have advocated for denimheads to choose harness leather over natural skirting leather for their belts, based on concerns regarding durability and ease of care.
-This Old World harness from Hermann Oak offers the same advantages being hard-wearing and dummy-proof, not to mention the aesthetics of the leather grain is a better match with indigo denim and the fact that harness leather looks great from the get go and will produce good evolution results most of the time, whereas there are many – in my opinion – ugly looking natural skirting belts out there.
+In past posts on this blog – based on experiences with harness leathers from Triple C and Thoroughbred (courtesy of Scott Willis) – I have advocated for denimheads to choose harness leather over natural skirting leather for their belts, due to concerns regarding durability and ease of care.
+This Old World harness from Hermann Oak offers the same advantages of being hard-wearing and dummy-proof, not to mention the aesthetics of the leather grain is a better match with indigo denim.
+Also consider the fact that harness leather looks great from the get go and will produce good evolution results most of the time, whereas there are many – in my opinion – ugly looking aged natural skirting belts out there.

 Styling, Hardware, Details & Construct

 There is no doubt this Clintonville Leather belt is an Americana work belt – just look at it!
 Out of all the reproduction belts made by various Japanese leather workshops I’ve seen over the years, nothing comes close to the genuine ruggedness projected by this heavy duty belt – what we have here is an heirloom quality belt made with all-American materials.